nulogy/design-system/docs/catalog/guides/scripts.md

     2. Builds the components and css workspaces in watch mode.

 - Script: yarn all
-  Task: Run the whole project.
+  Task: __Not recommended__.
+Run the dev servers for the whole project.
+Note that you will likely want to run `yarn watch` as well.
-  Result: Start up storybooks in all packages as well as build all packages in watch mode.
+  Result: Depending on the project, the dev server will either be Storybook or something else (Catalog dev server for example).
 ```

 # Testing